 Where are explosion proof lighting fixtures used?

 When people think of hazardous locations, the first thing that comes into their mind, is probably oil and gas refineries, drilling rigs, and coal mines.
-But little known is that fabrication workshops, laboratories, food and beverage facilities and warehouses, among other places where flammable vapors, gases, ignitable dusts, fibers or flying debris are present are also considered hazardous areas.
+But little is known about the fact that fabrication workshops, laboratories, food and beverage facilities and warehouses, among other places where flammable vapors, gases, ignitable dusts, fibers or flying debris are present also considered hazardous areas.